CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Project-Ready-Combined/Labwise/Lab-08.md

 > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
 > - If you need any assistance, please contact us at cloudlabs-support@spektrasystems.com.
 We are available 24/7 to help you out.
 <validation step="1bbaab69-9291-4c6b-bd0c-7c019d729d2f" />

+## Review

+In this lab, you:
+- Verified that the assigned user has the correct Microsoft 365 E5 license.
+- Configured a Conditional Access policy with session controls for Microsoft 365.
+- Enabled file monitoring in Microsoft Defender for Cloud Apps.
+- Connected Microsoft 365 via App Connectors and confirmed the connection status.
+- Applied Conditional Access App Control to specific apps such as SharePoint Online.

+## You have successfully completed the lab.
+Click on Next to Continue